Who Pays Realtor Fees in North Carolina: A Homeowner’s Guide

 Another option is working with discount real estate broker companies that offer reduced commission rates.
 These companies typically charge 1-2% listing fees instead of 2.5-3%.
 However, you’ll still need to pay the buyer’s agent commission.

 For sellers comfortable handling some work themselves, flat-fee MLS services allow you to list your home for a fixed price rather than a percentage.
-You’ll still need to offer a buyer’s agent commission to attract agents showing homes to buyers.
+You’ll still need to offer compensation to a buyer’s agent to attract agents showing homes to buyers.

 Perhaps the most straightforward way to avoid realtor commission is selling directly to a cash home buyer.
 If you’re saying, “I need to sell my house fast in Gastonia,” our services at Carolina Home Cash Offer provide a simple alternative that eliminates agent fees.